demergent-labs/azle/the_azle_book/src/azle.md

 ##### Beta

-Azle is in beta.
+Azle reached beta in April of 2022.
 It's an immature project that may have unforeseen bugs and other issues.
 We're working constantly to improve it.
 We hope to get to a production-ready 1.0 in 2023.
 The following are the major blockers to 1.0:

 -   Extensive automated property testing (~Q1 2023)
 -   Multiple independent security reviews/audits (~Q1/Q2 2023)